-There are seven sites throughout the state that collectively tell First State NHP's story, and can be visited in any order.
+There are six sites throughout the state that collectively tell First State NHP's story, and can be visited in any order.
 Currently, the park does not have one central visitor center.
 However, each site has some kind of welcome center where you will receive information about the site and available tours.
-The seven sites are listed below from north to south:
+The sites are listed below from north to south:

 - Fort Christina (Wilmington) - It was here, along the banks of the Christina River over 375 years ago, that the first Swedish and Finnish American settlers aboard the Kalmar Nyckel and the Fogel Grip landed and settled the first American Swedish colony, New Sweden.

 - Old Swedes Historic Site (Wilmington) - Built in 1699 by early Swedish and Finnish settlers, it is celebrated today as the oldest church in America still used for worship.The church has preserved records of life of early settlers and many are buried at the graveyard on site.

 - New Castle Court House (Historic New Castle) The court house was the first capital of the state and its State House (1776-1777).
 The Court House played a significant role in creation of the State of Delaware by allowing the state to separate from Pennsylvania, and held trials for abolitionists Thomas Garrett and John Hunn, who were tried here, found guilty, and fined for helping enslaved people emancipate themselves.

 - Sheriff's House (Historic New Castle) - Built in 1858, the Victorian brownstone building served as both the home of the sheriff and as the administrative site for the attached prison.
 The Sheriffs House and the adjoining New Castle Court House served as the center of New Castle County's justice system.
 This structure is all that remains of the first county prison in Delaware.